Preventative Maintenance Overview

 For labs concerned with measurement uncertainty, it is essential to adhere to a schedule.
 A test outside of the stated uncertainties will call for an investigation and require man-hours and a significant amount of paperwork.
-Test investigations can even invalidate previously run tests, requiring a lab to contact its customers to discuss those tests, a situation that does not reflect well on the technician, the rest of the lab staff or the company as a whole.
+Test investigations can invalidate previously run tests and require a lab to contact its customers.
+This situation does not reflect well on the technician, the rest of the lab staff, or the company as a whole.

 Proper maintenance, calibration, and verification of equipment can avoid these problems.
 By investing a small amount of time upfront, the operator can ensure the validity of each test, prove that the equipment was in proper working order, and validate the results.
 This is all easily performed through before-and-after verification procedures.

 An effective PM will also immediately notify the operator if there is something wrong with a component of the testing system or if something has been damaged during the previous testing.
 Damaged equipment can then be removed from use, repaired or recalibrated, and returned for use in an expedient manner.
 In the end, PM avoids wasted time, eliminates the possibility of sending invalid results, and ensures a continued customer.

 Unfortunately, certain repairs will always be necessary.
 A shaker is a mechanical system and parts will fatigue, components will need to be replaced, and armatures will need to be re-wound.
 With a mature PM program, a lab can stay ahead of these repairs, maintain testing quality, and avoid a range of potential problems.